Butter Braid

 Butter Braid is a registered trademark of Country Maid, Inc., makers of the Danish pastry product.
-The Danish-style, flaky pastry is made of 100% real butter, braided by hand, and filled with fruit and other cream fillings.
+The pastry is made with buttery dough folded into a braid pattern, then filled with fruit and other cream fillings.
 An icing packet or marinara packet is included with the frozen pastry.

 Butter Braid brand pastries have been sold by fundraising dealerships in the fundraising industry since 1991.
 They are not currently sold in retail.

 Butter Braid pastries are manufactured in an automated, SQF-Certified facility.

 History

 These braided pastries were first sold at a farmer's market in West Bend, Iowa by Ken and Marlene Banwart.
 In the winter of 1990, the week before Christmas, the Banwarts received 60 calls from people who wanted to purchase their braided pastries.
 As demand for the product grew, the Banwarts began to freeze their pastries and let them rise overnight instead of baking them fresh every day.

 In May 1991, Ken and Marlene created the Butter Braid brand name for their braided pastries and formed the company, Country Maid, Inc. Butter Braid pastries were then produced and marketed on a larger scale.
 It was also at this time that they began incorporating various fillings into the pastry.

 Butter Braid braided pastries are still produced by Country Maid, Inc. in West Bend, Iowa.